ITTN is Delighted to Launch the ITTN Photographer of the Year Competition 2022 With its New Sponsor Air Canada

 The Competition will run over the next 6 months (May to October 2022) and each month the judging panel will select a winner who will receive €100.
 In November, all 6 winners will be invited to the annual ITTN Awards 2022 on the 25th of November where the judges will announce an overall winner who will win 2 tickets with Air Canada!

-The ittn & Air Canada Photographer of the Year competition is a fun way for Irish travel agents to enter a competition and win a super prize.
-Air Canada are thrilled to be involved, and we urge you to send in pictures of your local area, holidays (past or present) or simply some family or group shots that you take.
+The ITTN & Air Canada Photographer of the Year competition is a fun way for Irish travel agents to enter a competition and win a super prize.
+Air Canada is thrilled to be involved, and we urge you to send in pictures of your local area, holidays (past or present) or simply some family or group shots that you take.

 Remember if you’re not in you can’t win!